-Taking care of your furnace can go a long way in the months in between furnace service appointments.
-One of the simplest, and critical, ways to care for your furnace is in replacing your furnace filter.
-Having a dirty air filter can contribute to a host of adverse problems for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills each month.
+Caring for your furnace can go a long way in the months in between furnace service appointments.
+One of the simplest, and critical, ways to take care of your furnace is in changing your furnace filter.
+Having a clogged air filter can contribute to a host of adverse issues for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills each month.

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
 1 inch filters usually need to be switched out every month and 3 inch filters ought to be swapped out every three months, dependent on the recommendations of the filter maker.

-- Home habits: if you have pets in your home, it might make sense to change your filter more often as a result of pet dander.
-If you have someone in the house that suffers from allergies or asthma, consider replacing your home’s air filter more frequently to help ease their symptoms.
+- Home habits: if you have pets in your home, it may make sense to change your filter more often as a result of pet dander.
+If someone in your family suffers from allergies or asthma, think about changing your home’s air filter more frequently to help ease their symptoms.

-Now you’re likely wondering how to change your furnace filter.
-Obviously this will change depending on what furnace you have, but usually:
+Now you’re probably wondering how to change your furnace filter.
+Inevitably this will change depending on what furnace you have, but usually:

-At Church Services, we’ll replace standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or arrange an appointment with us online.
+At Church Services, we offer membership plans that include replacing standard furnace filters.
+Give us a call today at 713-396-3760 or arrange an appointment with us online.

 - There will be a little space to move your filter back and forth that allows you to pull down one end of the filter and pull it out of the compartment.

-- When adding the new filter, look at the perimeter of the filter for an arrow that specifies the air flow direction, to ensure you’re installing the filter in the correct direction.
-In the majority of cases, the arrow should point towards the main part (or top) of the furnace.
+- When adding the new filter, look at the perimeter of the filter for an arrow that specifies the air flow direction, to make sure you’re installing the filter in the proper direction.
+In most cases, the arrow should point to the main part (or top) of the furnace.